Pang Tong: Serving Liu Bei in Jing Province

 Pang Tong became a subject of Liu Bei after the latter became the Governor of Jingzhou in 210.
 He initially served as an Assistant Officer (從事) and as the county magistrate (縣令) of Leiyang, but was later dismissed from office due to poor performance.
 Sun Quan's general Lu Su wrote to Liu Bei, recommending Pang Tong as a great talent that should be employed to important tasks and not managing a small territory.
 Liu Bei's strategist Zhuge Liang also recommended Pang Tong, so Liu Bei met with him, was greatly impressed and entrusted him with important matters.
 He recruited Pang to be an Assistant Officer in the Headquarters Office (治中從事).
 Liu Bei's treatment towards Pang Tong was second to that of Zhuge Liang.
 He later appointed both Pang Tong and Zhuge Liang as Military Adviser Generals of the Household (軍師中郎將).

-While making merry during a feast, Liu Bei asked Pang Tong: "You once worked as Zhou Gongjin’s officer of merit.
-Before when I went to Wu, I heard that he secretly pressed Zhongmou (Sun Quan) to detain me.
+While making merry during a feast, Liu Bei asked Pang Tong: "You once worked as Zhou Gongjin’s Officer of Merit.
+Before when I went to Wu, I heard that he secretly pressed Zhongmou to detain me.
 Is it true?
 When a man is with his lord, he must be utterly honest with him."
-Pang Tong admit that it was true.
+Pang Tong admitted that it was true.
 Liu Bei then sighed and said: "At this moment, I was in danger and they rescued me hence I could not refuse their invitation and almost failed to escape Zhou Yu's grasp!
 In this world, men of talent and wisdom can see through each other's plan.
 Before I left, Kongming protested against this with all his will.
 He has seen through this.
 However I didn't listen because I was thinking that I was Zhongmou's defense against the north and that he would need my help.
 I had no doubts about him.
-This was trule entering into the tiger's den and a very risky plan."
+This was truly entering into the tiger's den and a very risky plan."